 It’s important to understand the geography behind Italy’s Prosecco production, though.
 Prosecco doesn’t have the same ‘local’ protection that Champagne does (to call it Champagne, it must come from the Champagne region of France).
 That means there are many producers out there, including from countries such as Australia, producing Prosecco.

 So, if you want authentic, Italian Prosecco (trust us: you do want Italian Prosecco), check the label to make sure it’s produced in Italy.
+The specific words you’re looking for are: ‘Prodotto in Italia’.
+Translation: produced in Italy.

-2. Make sure you’re getting Glera grape
+2. Make sure it’s at least 85% Glera grape

 Wine can be confusing.
 Sometimes the wine is named after the wine region (example: Champagne).
 Sometimes it’s named after the grape (example: Chardonnay).
-And sometimes its named after the tiny town where it originated from even though the main production area has shifted (our friend, Prosecco).
+And sometimes it’s named after the tiny town where it originated from even though the main production area has shifted (our friend, Prosecco).

 So, what’s Prosecco made from?
 The answer: Prosecco is from the Glera grape.
 This green-skinned grape ripens late in the season and is a semi-aromatic variety; meaning it can be quite fragrant, floral and fruity.